jh3nd3rs0n/jargyle/README.md

             Specifies the binding host name or address for all sockets

         bindTcpPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for all TCP sockets (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for all TCP sockets (can be specified multiple times with each rule result specifying another port range)

         bindUdpPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for all UDP sockets (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for all UDP sockets (can be specified multiple times with each rule result specifying another port ranges)

         clientSocketSetting=SOCKET_SETTING
-            Specifies the socket setting for the client socket (can be specified multiple times for additional socket settings)
+            Specifies a socket setting for the client socket (can be specified multiple times with each rule result specifying another socket setting)

         externalFacingBindHost=HOST
             Specifies the binding host name or address for all external-facing sockets

         externalFacingBindTcpPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for all external-facing TCP sockets (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for all external-facing TCP sockets (can be specified multiple times with each rule result specifying another port range)

         externalFacingBindUdpPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for all external-facing UDP sockets (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for all external-facing UDP sockets (can be specified multiple times with each rule result specifying another port range)

         externalFacingSocketSetting=SOCKET_SETTING
-            Specifies the socket setting for all external-facing sockets (can be specified multiple times for additional socket settings)
+            Specifies a socket setting for all external-facing sockets (can be specified multiple times with each rule result specifying another socket setting)

         firewallAction=FIREWALL_ACTION
             Specifies the firewall action to take